neundorf/CuteCom/CONTRIBUTING.md

 Pull requests are welcome.
 Please do not hesitate to add yourselfs to CREDITS file!
+Please do not forget to update the ChangeLog!
+Please do not forget to add a licence header to each new file as well as add yourself to the authors list of the files you have modified.
 If you are looking for ideas check the TODO file.
 Automated (unit) tests would be a real cool feature.